yashgode01/Excel_Stakeholders_Sales_Dashboard/README.md

 - Productwise Sales

 # Results/ Findings:

--Gecko store is having the maximum sales and Storeclean store is having minimum sales.
+- Gecko store is having the maximum sales and Storeclean store is having minimum sales.

--No Region can be able achieve the targeted sales.
+- No Region can be able achieve the targeted sales.

--Shweta Kalla, Samuel George and Wahid Khan are the top 3 salesman achieved maximum sales.
+- Shweta Kalla, Samuel George and Wahid Khan are the top 3 salesman achieved maximum sales.

--Pre-Covid period is having maximum sales.
+- Pre-Covid period is having maximum sales.

--In year 2018, 2019 and 2020 the targeted sales has been not achieved.
+- In year 2018, 2019 and 2020 the targeted sales has been not achieved.

--The customers visited store target has not been achieved.
+- The customers visited store target has not been achieved.

--The Spring season is having the maximum sales.
+- The Spring season is having the maximum sales.

--The Garnier products is having maximum sales.
+- The Garnier products is having maximum sales.